How Stress Affects Your Skin + Turmeric's Calming Role

 Can turmeric help stress-related skin problems?

 Yes, turmeric helps stress-related skin issues through its anti-inflammatory compound curcumin.
-Curcumin blocks the inflammatory pathways that cortisol activates.
+Curcumin may help calm the inflammatory pathways that cortisol activates.

-Turmeric also protects collagen from stress-induced breakdown, calms reactive skin conditions, and fades the dark marks that stress breakouts leave behind.
+Turmeric also may help protect collagen from stress-induced breakdown, calms reactive skin conditions, and fades the dark marks that stress breakouts leave behind.

 How long does it take for stress to show on skin?